Impact of COVID-19 on the Courts in Ontario

 Federal Court of Canada (FCC)

-The FCC has issued a new Practice Direction and Order on April 28, 2020, that extends the previously announced Suspension Period until May 29, 2020.
+The FCC has issued a further Practice Direction and Order on May 29, 2020, that extends the previously announced Suspension Period until Monday, June 15, 2020.

 To enable some court services to continue during the Suspension Period, the FCC has:

 - Extended timelines for the filing of documents and the taking of other procedural steps by 14 days following the end of the Suspension Period, to June 12, 2020.